 Unlimited access to their main food source puts them at ease.
 Just think, when you’re hungry, you get antsy too, don’t you?

 Just like food, having 24/7 access to water is important to make the guinea pig feel at home.
 Thirst can increase their instinctive reactions, making them more skittish.

 Hard surfaces may make the guinea pig feel vulnerable.
 They will feel like they can’t run and hide easily, which will make them react more to possible threats.
 Click here to read about different types of bedding and the best bedding for guinea pigs, like GuineaDad Liner.

 (Providing a hidey like the Crunchy Condo will provide guinea pigs a ample place to feel safe)

 Guinea pigs need a go-to place where they feel safe.
 Place their guinea pig hideout in a location in their habitat that is easy to get to.
 Also be sure to put guinea pig fleece liner or bedding in their hideout so they feel snug and safe.

 Bonding Method Part 2: Adjustment Period (two weeks recommended)

 While guinea pigs get used to their surroundings, refrain from touching or holding them for at least a week or two.
 This is the period of time we call the Adjustment Period.
-During this time, you need to make sure they do not see you as a threat.
+During this time, you need to make sure they do not see you as a threat and start developing trust.
 If you have already had your guinea pig for more than two weeks, do not worry.
 It is not too late.
 You can still follow the following Adjustment Period Plan for the next two weeks to help your guinea pig feel safer.